"

 Learning Objectives

-• Explain the variation of pressure with depth in a fluid.
+• Explain how pressure varies with depth in a fluid.

 A container with fluid filled to a depth h.
 The fluid’s weight w equal to m times g is shown by an arrow pointing downward.
 A denotes the area of the fluid at the bottom of the container and as well as on the surface.